CryptoSys PKI Toolkit Manual

 Remarks

 This function queries a given SignedData file for selected information.
-If the result data type is a number then it returns the value directly.
-If the result is a string, then it sets strDataOut and returns the number of characters in the string.
-Note the difference in behaviour depending on the data type of the result for the VB/C functions.
-However, the C#/VB.NET methods always return a string.
-The query string is case-insensitive, so "version", "Version" and "VeRsIoN" are all valid.
 Only version 1 signed-data objects are fully supported.
 The function will attempt to query other versions but may not succeed.
 Note that this function does not verify any data, including the messageDigest attribute, it just returns what it finds.
+The query string is case-insensitive, so "version", "Version" and "VeRsIoN" are all valid.

 versionsignedData version (sdVer) valueNumber